 More racism, isolation, and violence

-Debbie Douglas, executive director of the Ontario Council of Agencies Serving Refugees, said shutting our borders would hurt immigrants already here with family overseas.
+Debbie Douglas, executive director of the Ontario Council of Agencies Serving Refugees, told VICE shutting our borders would hurt immigrants already here with family overseas.

 He points out the fear and uncertainty that immigrants in the US are experiencing under Trump, with many expressing that it's the first time they've felt unwelcome.

 "It emboldens people.
 It sends a message that being a racist or a bigot is acceptable because the person who has the highest office in the land goes on this way."
 Douglas said there is already a growing sentiment of Islamophobia, and some immigrants are seen as "more deserving" than others.
 Leitch's vetting for values proposal is emblematic of that, she said, but cutting off immigration entirely would worsen the racial tension.

 "I can very much see it growing social incohesion, which often leads to violence."

 Innovation and culture would suffer

 Immigrants make up 40 percent of academic chairs in Canada, said Rucker, and without them we'd see a massive decline in innovation.

 In terms of culture, immigrants win a disproportionate number of literary and arts prizes, according to the Conference Board of Canada, accounting for 23 percent of Giller Prize finalists and 29 percent of winners.
 As well, immigrants make up 23 percent of Governor General's Performing Arts Awards.